AaltoSciComp/scicomp-docs/rse/index.rst

 computer-dependent, the prerequisite knowledge grows larger and larger, and we exist to help you fill that gap.

-For example, we can do
+For example, we can do:

 * Custom software development or modification
 * Scaling up to larger computing systems, code optimization, workflow automation